ilrudie/istio-istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ### Layer 7 authorization policy

-Using the Kubernetes Gateway API, you can deploy a {{< gloss "waypoint" >}}waypoint proxy{{< /gloss >}} for the `productpage` service that uses the `bookinfo-productpage` service account.
-Any traffic going to the `productpage` service will be mediated, enforced and observed by the Layer 7 (L7) proxy.
+Using the Kubernetes Gateway API, you can deploy a {{< gloss "waypoint" >}}waypoint proxy{{< /gloss >}} for the `productpage` service.

-Deploy a waypoint proxy for the `productpage` service:
+Deploy a waypoint proxy to be used by the `productpage` service:

 {{< text bash >}}
-$ istioctl x waypoint apply --service-account bookinfo-productpage --wait waypoint default/bookinfo-productpage applied
+$ istioctl x waypoint apply --wait waypoint default/namespace applied
 {{< /text >}}

 View the `productpage` waypoint proxy status; you should see the details of the gateway resource with `Programmed` status:

 {{< text bash >}}
-$ kubectl get gtw bookinfo-productpage -o yaml
+$ kubectl get gtw namespace -o yaml
 ...
 status:
   conditions:
   - lastTransitionTime: "2023-02-24T03:22:43Z"
-    message: Resource programmed, assigned to service(s) bookinfo-productpage-istio-waypoint.default.svc.cluster.local:15008
+    message: Resource programmed, assigned to service(s) waypoint-istio-waypoint.default.svc.cluster.local:15008
     observedGeneration: 1
     reason: Programmed
     status: "True"
     type: Programmed
+{{< /text >}}

+Now we can tell istio we want to use our new waypoint for the productpage service by adding the `istio.io/use-waytpoint` annotation to our service and specifying the new waypoint.

+{{< text bash >}}
+$ kubectl annotate svc productpage istio.io/use-waypoint=namespace
+service/productpage annotate
 {{< /text >}}

 Update your `AuthorizationPolicy` to explicitly allow the `sleep` and gateway service accounts to `GET` the `productpage` service, but perform no other operations: